-A restraint weight, S, in some cases two restraint weights, S_1 and S_2 , an unknown weight, X, or group of unknown weights, and a check standard, S_C are compared in a specific order typically using the double substitution procedure although other procedures may be appropriate.
-The balance and the weights must be prepared according to the appropriate SOP for the particular balance being used.
+A restraint weight, S, in some cases two restraint weights, $S_1$ and $S_2$ , an unknown weight, X, or group of unknown weights, and a check standard, Sc are compared in a specific order typically using the double substitution procedure although other procedures may be appropriate.
+The balance and the weights must be prepared according to the appropriate method for the balance being used.
 Once the balance and weights have been prepared, all readings must be taken from the reading scale of the balance without adjusting the balance or weights in any way.
 Within a double substitution all weighings are made at regularly spaced time intervals to minimize effects due to instrument drift.
 Because of the amount of effort required to perform weighing designs, the procedure includes an air buoyancy correction using the average air density as determined immediately before and after the weighings, drift-free equation for calculating the observed differences, correction for the cubical coefficient of expansion when measurements are not made at 20 °C, an average sensitivity for the balance over the range of measurements made, and the international formula for air density.

-2.3.
-Apparatus/Equipment Required
+- 2.3.
+Apparatus/Equipment Required - 2.3.1.

-- 2.3.1.
 Precision analytical balance or mass comparator with sufficient capacity and resolution for the calibrations planned. - 2.3.2.
-Calibrated reference standards (usually starting at 1 kg or 100 g), calibrated check standards for each decade (e.g., 1 kg, 100 g, 10 g, 1 g,
+Calibrated reference standards (usually starting at 1 kg or 100 g), calibrated check standards for each decade (e.g., 1 kg, 100 g, 10 g, 1 g, 100 mg, 10 mg, 1 mg for the seven series between 1 kg and 1 mg), and working standards. - 2.3.3.
+Calibrated sensitivity weights and tare weights selected to comply with the requirements of SOP 34.
+Note: The calculations performed by the Mass Code do not take into consideration the value of any tare weights used in the weighing design.
+Additional calculations will be required when tare weights are used.

-3 See SOP 2, published in NISTIR 6969, Selected Procedures for Mass Calibrations, 2012.
+&lt;sup>3 See NISTIR 6969, SOP 2, , Selected Procedures for Mass Calibrations.
 The difference between Option A and Option B in SOP 2 is less than the uncertainty associated with assumptions made in the air density equations.